 Discussion

 Our results are consistent with other studies that show a reduction in native shrub regeneration and species diversity after multiple, short-interval fires in chaparral shrublands (Zedler et al. 1983; Haidinger and Keeley 1993; Jacobsen et al. 2004; Keeley and Brennan 2012).
 Yet our study is the first to examine how such high fire frequencies – up to six times in the past 30 years – may be impacting chaparral vegetation in the NAMCZ.
-Our findings highlight how uncharacteristically high fire recurrence (>2 short interval fires) in chaparral reduced fire severity, resulting in a reduction in native woody regeneration and homogenization of the plant community.
+Our findings highlight how uncharacteristically high fire recurrence (>2 short interval fires in 30 years) in chaparral results in a reduction in native woody regeneration and homogenization of the plant community.
 We found that a diverse mix of native shrub and herb species are being replaced with a smaller, more homogeneous set of non-native annual species.
 Overall, these results highlight the complex relationship between fire frequency and diversity metrics, showcasing how different levels of fire frequency can impact native cover, richness, and Shannon diversity in varying ways.

 It is important to note that the occurrence of short intervals between fires, rather than fire frequency per se, is a key component to type conversion (Jacobsen et al. 2004; Syphard et al. 2019).
 Our study examines the effect of fire frequency, and because short interval fires are more likely to occur when fire is more frequent, we cannot parse a partial causality between the two in this study.
 All of our sites that burned more than three times in the past 30 years were also the sites that had the shortest fire return intervals (between 2 and 5 years).
 Short fire return intervals reduce fire intensity, promoting non-native species persistence and reducing regeneration of native chaparral shrubs (Keeley et al. 2006).
-This has negative consequences for obligate seeding shrubs that require at least 10 years to mature before replenishing the seed bank (Zedler et al. 1983; Jacobson et al. 2004), and in particular for the genus Ceanothus, which tends to germinate best under higher fire intensities that are only possible in the presence of a woody fuel load (Moreno and Oechel 1991; Le Fer and Parker 2005).
-Despite our inability to parse the importance of fire return interval and fire frequency independently, assessing fire frequency by itself is still relevant given the increasingly common condition of frequent fire in chaparral and that the two are very often linked.
+This has especially negative consequences for obligate seeding shrubs that require 10-15 years to mature before replenishing the seed bank (Zedler et al. 1983; Jacobson et al. 2004), and in particular for the genus Ceanothus, which tends to germinate best under higher fire intensities that are only possible in the presence of a high woody fuel load that is characteristic of an infrequenlty burned site (Moreno and Oechel 1991; Le Fer and Parker 2005).
+Despite our inability to parse the importance of fire return interval and fire frequency independently, assessing fire frequency by itself is still relevant given the increasingly common condition of frequent fire in chaparral and that the close linkage between the two variables.

 How does fire frequency affect the diversity and cover of native and non-native species?

-Our study confirms that increased fire frequency in chaparral facilitates a reduction in the proportion of native species cover, richness, and Shannon diversity.
+Our study confirms that increased fire frequency in chaparral facilitates a reduction in the proportion of native species cover, species richness, and Shannon diversity.
 Consequently, plots with higher fire recurrence exhibit a more homogeneous landscape, dominated by a set of similar non-native species.
-This result is in line with the body of research in southern California, showing that high fire frequency, and subsequent short fire intervals, promote non-native invasion (Keeley 2006; Syphard et al. 2019).
-It is generally known that in chaparral landscapes, shrub canopy closure and the presence of a non-native seedbank at the time of fire are important drivers of non-native invasion (D’Antonio et al. 2001; D’Antonio and Kark 2002; Keeley et al. 2005).
-We observed a decrease in fire intensity – which is inversely related to the diameter of the measured stem termini – with an increase in fire frequency.
-This lower intensity fire diminishes the heat filter that kills the non-native species pool and promotes native germination (Keeley et al. 2008; Keeley and Brennan 2012).
+This result is in line with the body of research in southern California, showing that high fire frequency and subsequent short fire intervals promote non-native invasion (Keeley 2006; Syphard et al. 2019).
+It is generally known that in chaparral landscapes, low levels of shrub canopy closure and the presence of a non-native seedbank at the time of fire are important drivers of non-native invasion (D’Antonio et al. 2001; D’Antonio and Kark 2002; Keeley et al. 2005).
+We observed a decrease in fire intensity – measured by the diameter of the burned stem termini – with an increase in fire frequency.
+This lower intensity fire diminishes the heat filter that promotes native germination and also kills the non-native species pool and (Keeley et al. 2008; Keeley and Brennan 2012).